Build To Solve: 2025 Power BI Competition

 4. What does a successful resolution look like for your team, and how do you measure that today?

-With this knowledge, we revisited our research questions and the feedback provided on them.
-We decided we could pair down the original six to the following four.
+With this knowledge, we paired down our research questions to the following four.

-By this point we were aware that the needs we sought to address could not be met with a single dashboard page.
-With too much content it would quickly become cluttered.
-So, with the intent of creating the maximum three pages, we began the next phase: extracting, transforming, and analyzing the data and mocking up our dashboards.
+With the intent of creating the maximum three pages, we began the next phase: extracting, transforming, and analyzing the data and mocking up our dashboards.

-Once we were agreed on the layout of our dashboards, we scheduled a follow-up meeting with Morgan, Skylar, and Riley to get their feedback.
-They provided ample insight into how managers might use the different visuals we presented.
-With this in mind, we made some changes to what visuals we utilized and how we presented the data.
+Once we agreed on the layout of our dashboards, we scheduled a follow-up meeting with members of the support team we had previously interviewed.
+With their feedback in mind, we made changes to what visuals we utilized and how we presented the data.
 Then, we were ready to start developing.

 Phase 4: Development

 The development phase was our last and fastest phase.
-Though the construction of dashboards takes much time and finesse, they cannot complete their tasks properly without concrete research behind them.
 To stay consistent and grounded, we continued asking the Support team for clarification of the support process.
 As we gained more knowledge, we updated our design to ensure we answered our research questions and portrayed the data in unique, helpful, and readable ways.

 Finally, we met with our advisor for final feedback before submitting our dashboards.
 Taking her thoughts into consideration, we changed a few visuals and added some filters for further clarity.